-The most common majors for students who minor in Criminal Justice Studies are psychology, human services, sociology and political science.
-However, students have found that the Criminal Justice Studies minor can serve as a valuable complement to a wide array of majors, including journalism, biology, business, and philosophy.
+The most common majors for students who minor in criminal justice studies are psychology, human services, sociology and political science.
+However, students have found that the criminal justice studies minor can serve as a valuable complement to a wide array of majors, including journalism, biology, business and philosophy.

-Criminal justice students are encouraged to engage in experiences that move beyond the classroom, such as internships, research, and independent study.
-Internships taken in applied settings such as local law enforcement agencies, prisons, the court system, law offices, and a medical examiner's laboratory have proven exciting and educationally beneficial to criminal justice minors.
+Criminal justice students are encouraged to engage in experiences that move beyond the classroom, such as internships, research and independent study.
+Internships taken in applied settings such as local law enforcement agencies, prisons, the court system, law offices and a medical examiner's laboratory have proven exciting and educationally beneficial to criminal justice minors.
 In collaboration with relevant faculty, students have conducted research and independent study on a diverse array of topics, including punitiveness toward criminals, illicit drug use, police personality, psychopathology and crime, serial killers, and the relevance of thinking styles and personality traits to violent behavior.

 Students are also encouraged to participate in the Crime Studies Club, a student organization involved in a host of activities related to crime and the criminal justice system.
 Members of the club have organized field trips to such places as forensics laboratories and prisons.
-Additionally, the club has hosted nationally prominent experts who have spoken on such topics as designer drugs, forensic science, and the profiling of serial killers, as well as career opportunities in the realm of criminal justice.
+Additionally, the club has hosted nationally prominent experts who have spoken on such topics as designer drugs, forensic science and the profiling of serial killers, as well as career opportunities in the realm of criminal justice.

-Many Criminal Justice Studies minors choose to continue their education after obtaining the bachelor's degree from Elon.
-They have entered graduate programs in sociology, political science, social services, psychology, forensic science, criminal justice, law, and others.
-Students who choose to enter a career upon graduation have found employment in law enforcement (at the local, state, or federal level), prisons, and social work.
+Many criminal justice studies minors choose to continue their education after obtaining the bachelor's degree from Elon.
+They have entered graduate programs in sociology, political science, social services, psychology, forensic science, criminal justice, law and others.
+Students who choose to enter a career upon graduation have found employment in law enforcement (at the local, state or federal level), prisons and social work.

-A minor in Criminal Justice Studies requires the following:
+A minor in Criminal Justice Studies requires the following courses:

 PSY 357 Criminal Behavior 4 sh

 SOC 355 Criminology 4 sh

-HUS 359 Criminal Justice 4 sh
+HSS 359 Criminal Justice 4 sh

-Eight semester hou urs of electives selected from the following: 8 sh
+Eight ser nester hou irs of electives selected from the following courses: 8 sh

-CJS 371-9 Special Topics in Criminal Justice
+CJS 371-79 Special Topics in Criminal Justice

 CJS 481 Internship in Criminal Justice

 CJS 491 Independent Study

 CJS 499 Research

 PHL 341 Philosophy of Law

 POL 324 Civil Liberties

 SOC 342 Social Deviance

-Other courses a as approved by the program coordinator
+Othe r courses a s approved by the program coordinator

-CJS 371-379.
+CJS 371-79.
 SPECIAL TOPICS IN CRIMINAL JUSTICE

 A series of courses reflecting new contributions to the criminal justice field and in-depth treatments of topics of special interest, such as terrorism and organized crime.
-Prerequisites: junior standing and at least one core course, or permission of the instructor.
+Prerequisites: Junior standing and at least one core course, or permission of the instructor.
 Courses may be cross-listed with other disciplines.